 - official records requests, inspections, and document review;

 - boundary disputes, fences, permits, easements, statute of limitations, and grandfathering;

 - problems with the Architectural Review Board (“A.R.B.”), Architectural Review Committee (“A.R.C.”), landscaping, trees, planting, exterior changes in design, aesthetic appearance, garbage and trash, painting;

 - parking spaces, parking violations, commercial vehicles, cars, and storage units;

 - rental restrictions, leasing, sufficient funds, reserves, estoppel, and association approval;

 - pets, service animals, and emotional support animals; and

-- noise, disturbances, harassment, and breach of the peace.
+- noise, disturbances, harassment, security, and breach of the peace.